 The tirolessa sprayer is a simple tool that makes stucco work a blast.
 I have used the tirolessa to quickly cover my fence, battery dome, and front gates with an inexpensive cement plaster.
-Spraying makes the plasters stick better due the impact effect and saves a good deal of time compared to trowling by hand.
-The setup is nothing more than a 60 gallon air compressor, some air hose, a wheel barrel and a tirolessa sprayer, which actually directs the plaster.
+Spraying makes the plasters stick better due the impact effect and saves a good deal of time compared to troweling by hand.
+The setup is nothing more than a 60-gallon air compressor, some air hose, a wheelbarrow, and a tirolessa sprayer, which actually directs the plaster.
 The air compressor provides enough pressure to shoot heavy mortars a few feet by squeezing a trigger on the sprayer handle.
 Using it is similar to using a can of spray paint.
-A commercial shotcrete, blastcrete or gunite setup would cost tens of thousands of dollars, but this setup is perfect for the DIYer.
-Check out the photo gallery to see some of my tirolessa projects, and read on for more about my setup and to see a video of it in action.
+A commercial shotcrete, blastcrete, or gunite setup would cost tens of thousands of dollars, but this setup is perfect for the DIYer.
+Check out the photo gallery below to see some of my tirolessa projects, and read on for more about my setup.

-The video above is my friend “Fish” trying out the tirolessa for the first time.
-Before the sprayer had arrived, Fish and I were hand-troweling a 300-foot-long fence (both sides) with a mix of paper and cement (aka papercrete).
+Before the sprayer had arrived, my friend “Fish” and I were hand-troweling a 300-foot-long fence (both sides) with a mix of paper and cement (aka papercrete).
 Our arms were killing us from the repetitive, Karate-Kid-like task.
 We were desperate for a way to speed up the process.
 Then we got the tirolessa.

-The most asethic project I have sprayed is a 75-square-foot dome to hold my home’s batteries.
-It’s made of one-foot thick paper/cement walls and a welded rebar armature.
+The most aesthetic project I have sprayed is a 75-square-foot dome to hold my home’s batteries.
+It’s made of 1-foot thick paper-and-cement walls, and a welded rebar armature.

 Using the sprayer is trivial.
 Hook it up to a giant air compressor and have someone make your “mud” (cement mortar, earthen plaster, papercrete, etc.).
-One person basically sprays non-stop while a runner constantly makes the additional mud and refilling the wheel barrel.
+One person basically sprays non-stop while a runner constantly makes the additional mud and refills the wheelbarrow.

 You can pickup a tirolessa sprayer for $265 from Mortar Sprayer.
 The air compressor should have a pretty large storage tank to avoid burning out the motor.
 I use a $600, 60-gallon compressor, which does a fine job of keeping up with the person spraying.